Rector (academia): Sweden

 Rektor is the title for the highest-ranked administrative and educational leader for an academic institution, such as a primary school, secondary school, private school, high school, college or university.
 The rektors of state-run colleges and universities are formally appointed by the government, i.e. the cabinet, but upon the advice of the concerned institution's board, and usually following some sort of democratic process at the concerned institution.
 The adjunct of a rektor at a university is called a prorektor and is appointed by the institution's board.
 Some institutions also have vicerektorer (vice rectors), who are appointed by the rektor to carry out a sub-set of the rektor's tasks.
 A vicerektor is subordinate to the rektor and prorektor.

 In the older universities, Uppsala university and Lund university, the rektor is titled rector magnificus (men), or rectrix magnifica (women).
 Younger universities have in more recent years started using the Latin honorary title in formal situations, such as in honorary speeches or graduation ceremonies.

 The University Chancellor of Sweden was until 2017 the title of the head of the government accrediting agency, the National Agency for Higher Education.
 From 2017, this position carries the title Director General which is the usual title of the head of a government agency.
 The people recruited to the position have in later times always been former rektors of a Swedish university.
 The position does not include leadership of a university.

 Universities and colleges usually have a Universitetsdirektör or Förvaltningschef, who is the head of the administration (i.e., the non-academic employees) and subordinate to the rectorate.

+Turkey

+According to the latest version of the Law on Higher Education (no. 2547), the heads of the universities in Turkey are titled as rectors (rektör) and are appointed by the president of Turkey.

+The first instance of the seat of rectorship appeared in 1933, as a result of the university reform in Turkey.
+The rectorship of Istanbul University was appointed by decree in 1934, with the suggestion of the minister of education.
+The rector had also served as the representative of the minister.

+With the Universities' Law of 1946, the rector had been directly elected from the professors with the votes of professors and ordinarius professors only.
+The rector could serve for two terms at most, and if the term had ended could not be re-elected.
+The new law with the same name in 1973 had removed the permanent election ban, however introduced that the rector could not serve more than two consecutive terms.

+In 1981, as a result of the coup in the preceding year, rectors had started to be only appointed by the president of Turkey.
+The procedure was initially outlined in the first version of the Law no. 2547 and later in the Article 130 of the Constitution of Turkey (adopted in 1982).

+Between 1992 and 2016, rectors in Turkey had been indirectly elected and ultimately were appointed into the office under a three-round system: